Countly/countly-sdk-cordova/README.md

             }

         }
-If you are facing any dificulty in implementing the above procedure there is also an sample code in the example folder
+If you are facing any dificulty in implementing the above procedure there is also a sample code in the example folder
 </pre>

 ### Custom Events